J-F-Liu/knowledge/src/Computer/vision.md

 # Computer Vision

+Computer vision is a key branch of artificial intelligence, aiming at understanding the surrounding environment from the visual information captured by cameras.

 Vision is a process of seeing what is where.

 Vision can be studied at three different levels: computational theory level, algorithm level and implementation level.

 Each computation task is independent of specific algorithms, algorithms can be independent of the software or hardware platform on which they are implemented.

+Estimate the values of unknown parameters (robot posture, camera orientation, etc.), given a number of measurements (sensory data, images, feature points, etc.).
+These kinds of problems are called inverse problem because they involve in estimating unknown model parameters instead of simulating the forward formation equations.

+A multiple view problem is inherently a vision problem involving more than one view of the same scene.

 Many of the visual problems are generally ill-posed, that is, solutions are not unique.

 ## Camera Model

+Vision system starts its work by acquiring an image or a set of images from cameras or data storage devices.

 The pinhole perspective (also called central perspective) projection model, first proposed by Brunelleschi at the beginning of the fifteenth century, is mathematically convenient and, despite its simplicity, it often provides an acceptable approximation of the imaging process.